ThisPlatypus/von-Mises-Graphical-Models/README.knit.md

 It is possible to build a graphical model, $(G,Q)$, where $G=(V,E)$, and the set $V$ contains $p$ vertices, each of this is referred about each variables $\Theta=(\Theta_1,\Theta_2,\dots,\Theta_p)$, and the set $E$ is such that a missing edge indicates a conditional independence among variables.

 The literature about this kind of graphical models is really poor and it focuses the attention on protein structure problem.
-Some examples are: \cite{boomsma2008generative} that use a dynamic Bayesian network, specifically, they adapt a generalization of hidden Markov model, to localize the protein structure in naive status; \cite{lennox2009density} that present a Bayesian approach to density estimation for bivariate data which combines a Dirichlet process mixture model and a bivariate von Mises.
+Some examples are: <blockquote cite="https://www.pnas.org/content/105/26/8932?etoc-title=Boomsma"></blockquote> that use a dynamic Bayesian network, specifically, they adapt a generalization of hidden Markov model, to localize the protein structure in naive status; \cite{lennox2009density} that present a Bayesian approach to density estimation for bivariate data which combines a Dirichlet process mixture model and a bivariate von Mises.

 Most important work for our aim is one of \cite{razavian2011mises}.
 They would predict the three dimensional structure of a protein given its amino acid sequence, and adopting an undirected graphical model.
-They use a factor graph for study the independence structure, furthermore, they assume that angles of the amino acid sequence have a von Mises distribution.\\ The biggest problem of this approach is that the likelihood, and consequentially the log-likelihood, are not in closed form.
+They use a factor graph for study the independence structure, furthermore, they assume that angles of the amino acid sequence have a von Mises distribution.

+The biggest problem of this approach is that the likelihood, and consequentially the log-likelihood, are not in closed form.
 To overcome this problem, they use a pseudo-likelihood to parameter estimate.

 ## Introduction to protein structure
 In structural biology there is an unsolved problem called \emph{protein folding problem}.
 In short, this problem is really important, in fact,since 1994, there is a biennial global competition called the Community Wide Experiment on the Critical Assessment of Techniques for Protein Structure Prediction (CASP).
 This competition has become the gold standard for assessing techniques, and the last year it has been won by a department of Google, Deep Mind, which has presented an Artificial Intelligence called AlphaFold. (\cite{AlphaFold})